 Jericho Sciences is developing a clinically relevant, diagnostic assay for personalized clinical management of “curative” therapeutic strategies for HIV-1 infection.
-Our patent-pending technology assesses patient-specific responses across comparative conditions using multiparametric measures from the full peripheral blood immunologic compartment.
+Our Patented technology assesses patient-specific responses across comparative conditions using multiparametric measures from the full peripheral blood immunologic compartment.
 Most other assays exclude cells other than CD4 T cells.
-Jericho’s assay more accurately reflects the natural environment of CD4 T cells by using whole blood.
+Jericho’s assay more accurately reflects the natural environment of CD4 T cells, the primary target cells of HIV infection.

 - Draw blood into prefilled collection tubes

 - Measure virus production, provirus, cell phenotypes, soluble factors

 - Clinically Relevant: Requires small volumes of blood

 - Patient-Specific: Internally-referenced